crypticwisdom/Python_notes/Python Language/1-python-notes.md

 # General Information

 ### Garbage Collection:
+Garbage collection is the destruction of unreferenced objects in python.

-When the del keyword is used to delete an object, the interpreter simply, unbinds the object from the variable or removes the variable name from the corresponding namespace.
+When the del keyword is used to delete an object, the interpreter simply unbinds the object from the variable or removes the variable name from the corresponding namespace.
 The object however continues to exist in memory and if no other variable name is bound to it, it is later automatically destroyed.

-This automatic destruction of unreferenced objects in python is called garbage collection.
+This automatic destruction of unreferenced objects in Python is called garbage collection.
-Garbage collection is the destruction of unreferenced objects in python.